Estimated reading time: 6 minutes

 The job outlook for individuals seeking work in this field is also strong.
 The BLS anticipates its growth rate at 25% for the next ten years.
 This is more than six times the average growth rate for all occupations.

-If you’re looking to enter the field, these long term financial benefits are appealing.
-However, you’re also looking forward to a career as an entry-level alcohol and drug counselor because it will allow you to help others.
+If you’re looking to enter the field, these long-term financial benefits are appealing.
+However, you’re also looking forward to a career as entry-level alcohol and drug counselor because it will allow you to help others.

 So what’s the path to this rewarding career?
 In this guide, you’ll learn everything you need to know about how to become a drug and alcohol counselor.